 Here $t_1,\cdots, t_r$ are rational numbers converging to $0$. \end{thm} \begin{proof}

-For convenience, a model adelic line bundle is called \emph{nef} if it is induced by a nef hermitian line bundle over a projective model.
+For convenience, a model adelic line bundle is called \emph{nef} if it is induced by a nef hermitian line bundle on a projective model.
 We will apply Theorem \ref{HS} for nef model adelic line bundles.
-In fact, we already know that Theorem \ref{HS} holds for strongly nef adelic line bundles by Theorem \ref{limit}.
+We already know that Theorem \ref{HS} holds for strongly nef adelic line bundles by Theorem \ref{limit}.

-By Lemma \ref{finiteness3}(1), there is a nef and effective model adelic line bundle $\OM_i'$ over $X$ such that $\OM_i'\pm \OM_i$ are effective for any $i$.
+By Lemma \ref{finiteness3}(1), there is a nef and effective model adelic line bundle $\OM_i'$ on $X$ such that $\OM_i'\pm \OM_i$ are effective for any $i$.
 Denote $\OM=\OM_1'+\cdots+\OM_r'$, which is still a nef and effective model adelic line bundle.
 It suffices to prove

 We first treat the case that $\OL$ is big.
 If $t<0$, denote $t'=-t$.
 Apply the Fujita approximation theorem in Theorem \ref{fujita}.
-By replacing $X$ by some $X'$ with a birational morphism $X'\to X$ if necessary, we can assume that $\OL\geq \OA$ for some nef model adelic line bundle $\OA$ over $X$ with $\wh\vol(\OA)\to \wh\vol(\OL)$.
+By replacing $X$ by some $X'$ with a birational morphism $X'\to X$ if necessary, we can assume that $\OL\geq \OA$ for some nef model adelic line bundle $\OA$ on $X$ with $\wh\vol(\OA)\to \wh\vol(\OL)$.
 Then the bigness result in Theorem \ref{HS}(2) gives

 Here $d$ is the absolute dimension of a quasi-projective model of $X$ over $k$.